montsieur/t1a1-workbook/README.md

 `<a href="https://www.thisisalink.com>Link</a>`
 >This is an example of an attribute. `<a> </a>` is the tag and encased within it is the name of the link which is the hyperlink, pairing to = the value/target.

-3. [**Semantic Markup**][2] - Used primarily within HTML, semantic markup is used to provide meanings to the content to improve accessibility and search engine optimization(SEO).
+3. [**Semantic Markup**][2] *(keyweo, n.d.)* - Used primarily within HTML, semantic markup is used to provide meanings to the content to improve accessibility and search engine optimization(SEO).
 It helps indicate and clearly describes the meaning of each element to both the browser and a developer.

 The main benefit of semantic markup is: